Open-Paws/Human-Feedback-Label-Studio/README.md

 Want to use **The Coolest Feature X** but Label Studio doesn't support it?
 Check out [our public roadmap](roadmap.md)!

+## Terraform
+To set up a GCP project running Label Studio with persistent storage and web access, use terraform.
+There is a setup_gcp_terraform.tf file that is up to date as of 6/21/2024.
+This can be executed with sufficient priviliges to reconsistitute a GCP project.
+After that, running the pull request actions should push a new image to the registry and get all things back up to date.
+If the file is out of date, rename the imports.tf.bak file to imports.tf, add any new items to the list (use https://registry.terraform.io/providers/hashicorp/google/latest/docs to find the ids).
+And run 'terraform build -generate-config-out=new_settings.tf'.
+Then combine the output of that file with the existing setup_gcp_terraform.tf

 ## Citation

 ```tex